-Drilling &
+Drilling &Threading

 Precision holemaking and internal threads built for assembly confidence.
 We control burrs, verify datums, and choose the right method (drill/ream/tap/thread mill) to hit functional requirements—repeatably.